The engine of Nissy, including the H48 optimal solver

 Building

-$ make
+$ ./build

 Running tests

-$ make test
+$ ./build test

-expression that matches only the name of the tests you want to run:
+To run only a subset of the tests, you can pass as argument a regular expression that matches only the name of the tests you want to run:

-$ TEST=coord make test
+$ ./buld test coord

 Each subfolder of the test folder contains a test.
 A test can consist of multiple test cases (.in files).
 Running a test means compiling and running the corresponding test against each test case.
 When a test case is run, the .in file is read a the output of the program is compared to the corresponding .out filei using diff(1).
 If the two differ, the difference is printed out and no other test is run.